Partial shipping

 What is a partial shipment?

 A partial shipment occurs when only part of a customer’s order is shipped initially, with the remaining items delivered later in separate packages.
-This approach is often used when some products are out of stock, have longer lead times, or ship from different warehouses.
+This approach is often used during order fulfillment when some products are out of stock, have longer lead times, or ship from different warehouses.
+The same concept is also called partial shipping, partial delivery, partial fulfillment, or split shipment depending on the platform, and an order showing a status of “partially shipped” or “partially delivered” simply means some items have left the warehouse while the rest are still on the way.

 Why use partial delivery?